SkoolNotes/Taproot/2020ENG201/KBxGoSTCulminationPlanning.md

 ten too two, could be ten two two when time is frozen, it becomes meaningless.

+she only mentions it in the point when she is waiting! what does that mean

+waiting is the only place where we are aware of time?

 ## here we are, outlining.